 4.5 English language editing services

 5.2 Information required for completing your submission

 - On acceptance and publication

 6.1 SAGE Production

-Articles should be between 6000 and 8000 words, including notes and references -Submissions which are outside this range will not be considered for refereeing until suitably revised.
+Articles should be between 7000 and 8000 words, including notes and references -Submissions which are outside this range will not be considered for refereeing until suitably revised.
 End notes, if necessary, should not exceed more than 6.
 Acknowledgement of receipt will be given and they will then be refereed anonymously.
-Articles should normally be in English.
+Articles should be in English.
 Authors are responsible for obtaining permissions from copyright holders for reproducing any previously published material.
-Unsolicited manuscripts will not be returned.

-Crosscurrents welcomes short pieces of no more than 5000 words in total (including all references).
+Media, Culture & Society welcomes short pieces of no more than 5000 words in total (including all references).
 We particularly encourage articles which stimulate debate, reflect on current theoretical or empirical trends in the field, or respond in novel ways to issues, debates and developments in media, culture and society more broadly.
-Crosscurrents is open to contributions which do not adhere to a conventional article format.
-We would encourage potential contributors who wish to explore alternative modes or style of contribution to contact the editors of Crosscurrents.
+Media, Culture & Society is open to contributions which do not adhere to a conventional article format.

 Media, Culture & Society operates a strictly anonymous peer review process in which the reviewer's name is withheld from the author and the author's name from the reviewer.